Pyrography – Essential Pen Tips you should own

 The point is that we are all different, so if you hate the shader you are using try another.
 Eventually you’ll find the perfect shader for you.

-I do highly recommend sticking with 1 shader when you are first learning.
 The reason is that you will learn the mechanics of that shader.
-You will discover things like how hold it to get different burn widths, and what temperatures it performs best at for the wood you’re burning on.
+You will discover things like how to hold it to get different burn widths, and what temperatures it performs best at for the wood you’re burning on, etc.

 The less time you spend thinking about the mechanics of the shader, the more time you can concentrate on burning.